andreaspelta/streamlitapp-1/README.md

 3) Run a **Monte Carlo** simulation aligned to your **price calendar**
 4) Explore **KPI distributions** and **download** calibration workbooks, summary tables, and raw samples

-> The app enforces the rules we agreed: negative-price override; HH-Gift; loss-factor on gap; spreads are year-constant scalars.
+> The app enforces the rules we agreed: negative-price override; HH-Gift; spreads are year-constant scalars.

 ## One-time setup (beginner friendly)